Measures We Are Taking

 We understand that this is a another change in the way we provide services however is an important one in ensuring the safety for all.

-If a staff member wearing a face mask is of concern to you please contact your Team Leader to discuss your concerns.
+If a staff member wearing a face mask, face shield or safety glasses is of concern to you please contact your Team Leader to discuss your concerns.

 With the NSW-Vic border being closed and restrictions placed on movement within the Echuca Moama border zone we are continuing to provide support to clients and staff to access permits.